LoftyLoftyLoftyLoftyLofty/sb_petports/workbench/PETPORTS_HANDOFF_V2.md

 `FAILURE_BACKOFF` check, which answers a different question: that ramp is "the last trip to this crate failed", this is "the last trip to this crate happened".
 Nothing anywhere asks whether a crate is BUSY -- see `dead.cargo.sortsettle`.

+### The no-upcycling tag yields to the burn button, reversing the first build
+`dd.upcycler.forcedexempt` -- see also `arch.upcycler.forcedburn`, `arch.upcycler.plaintreat`, `proc.tooling.onechange`

+DECIDED 2026-09-14, AFTER THE FIRST BUILD GOT IT WRONG.
+The feature was asked for as "force the burn, including items marked not to upcycle automatically".
+The first build kept `petports_no_upcycling` absolute anyway.
+This entry exists so that guard is not quietly put back by someone reading the tag's own header and concluding it was an oversight.

+**THE ARGUMENT FOR KEEPING IT WAS REAL AND IS KEPT HERE.** The tag is the guard on items whose loss cannot be undone.
+A player can drag a unit into the input slot as easily as dirt, losing a unit is the worst outcome available in this mod, and a button that can eat one is a button that can end a save's worth of investment in a misclick.
+That is not a bad argument.
+It is an argument about a decision that had already been made.

+**WHAT ANSWERS IT IS WHAT THE TAG IS FOR.** `petports_no_upcycling` governs the RULE LIST and everything that reads it: no rule can name a tagged item into the furnace, no courier will deliver one, and a tagged item left in the slot sits there forever.
+A rule is a standing instruction that fires on things the player is not watching.
+The button is a person pointing at one stack in one slot and pressing.
+The same guard should not answer both, and a guard that fires against an explicit instruction is not a safeguard -- it is the machine disbelieving its owner.

+**NO EXPLOIT CAME WITH IT, WHICH IS WHY THE REVERSAL IS CHEAP.** Treats, units and beacons are all `price` 0, so the value floor makes one worth a single point against a 1000-point treat.
+Burning treats is a thousand-to-one loss, not the laundering loop the tag also closes.
+The tag's OTHER job -- output can never be laundered back into output -- is untouched, because that job runs through the rule list too.

+**WHAT REPLACED THE GUARD IS A CANCEL AND A LOG LINE**, not nothing.
+The button toggles, so a misclick is one press away from being undone; the grant is logged unconditionally and branches on the tag, so an exempt item produces its own line naming what went past.
+A confirm dialog was NOT added and was not asked for.

+**THE PROCESS LESSON IS THE DURABLE PART.** Making the argument in the reply was correct.
+Building something other than what was asked for, on the strength of it, was not -- it cost a full rebuild, and the argument would have been read either way.

 ### The upcycler's pet feeder box defaults ON, reversing the original call
 `dd.upcycler.feederdefault` -- see also `arch.fuel.machinefeed`, `dd.fuel.selffeed`